$5,470,000 Jury Verdict – Construction Site Dump Truck Accident

 The trucking company offered a settlement, but the attorneys of Shiver Hamilton were confident they could achieve a significantly better result for Mack’s estate at trial.
 Despite the prospect of a significant financial settlement, Mack’s family agreed to stay the course and let Shiver Hamilton litigate the case.
 It went to court.
 Shiver Hamilton sought recovery from the city of Atlanta as well as the joint venture of contracting companies that had run the project because they had negligently allowed A&G Trucking to work without adequate insurance.

 The jury returned a wrongful death verdict of $5.47 million for Mack’s estate and children.
 The money was structured to provide educational funds and assure financial stability into adulthood for all of the children.
 This verdict sends a powerful message to insurance companies and construction firms to do right by their employees, not to cut corners, and to provide safe working environments.
-Shiver Hamilton is honored that the family had enough confidence in their firm to turn down settlements and see the case all the way to trial.
+Shiver Hamilton was honored that the family had enough confidence in their firm to turn down settlements and see the case all the way to trial.